JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Dependency on the standard library

-A dependency on a standard library (`stdlib`) in each source set is added automatically.
-The version of the standard library is the same as the version of the Kotlin Gradle plugin.
+A dependency on the standard library (`stdlib`) is added automatically to each source set.
+The version of the standard library used is the same as the version of the Kotlin Gradle plugin.

 For platform-specific source sets, the corresponding platform-specific variant of the library is used, while a common standard library is added to the rest.
 The Kotlin Gradle plugin will select the appropriate JVM standard library depending on the `kotlinOptions.jvmTarget` [compiler option](#compiler-options) of your Gradle build script.

 If you declare a standard library dependency explicitly (for example, if you need a different version), the Kotlin Gradle plugin won't override it or add a second standard library.

 If you do not need a standard library at all, you can add the opt-out option to the `gradle.properties`: